Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: A verification theorem

 for each $x \in S$.
 We define the four intervention operators by

 for $x \in S$ and $i,j \!\in\!\{1,2\}$, with $i \!\neq\! j$.
 Notice that $\mm_i V_i (\cdot) \!=\! \max_\delta \{ V_i ( \Gamma^i (\cdot,\delta) ) + \phi_i (\cdot,\delta) \}$.

 The functions in \eqref{def:deltai} and \eqref{MH} have an immediate and intuitive interpretation.
-Let $x$ be the current state of the process; if player $i$ (resp.~player $j$) intervenes with impulse $\delta$, the present value of the game for player $i$ can be written as $V_i(\Gamma^i(x,\delta)) + \phi_i(x,\delta)$ (resp.~$V_i(\Gamma^j(x,\delta)) + \psi_i(x,\delta)$): we have considered the value in the new state and the intervention cost (resp.~gain).
+Let $x$ be the current state of the process; if player $i$ (resp.~player $j$) intervenes with impulse $\delta$, the present equilibrium payoff for player $i$ can be written as $V_i(\Gamma^i(x,\delta)) + \phi_i(x,\delta)$ (resp.~$V_i(\Gamma^j(x,\delta)) + \psi_i(x,\delta)$): we have considered the payoff in the new state and the intervention cost (resp.~gain).
 Hence, $\delta_i(x)$ in \eqref{def:deltai} is the impulse that player $i$ would use in case she wants to intervene.

-Similarly, $\mm_iV_i(x)$ (resp.~$\hh_iV_i(x)$) represents the value of the game for player $i$ when player $i$ (resp.~player $j \neq i$) takes the best immediate action and behaves optimally afterwards.
+Similarly, $\mm_iV_i(x)$ (resp.~$\hh_iV_i(x)$) represents the payoff for player $i$ when player $i$ (resp.~player $j \neq i$) takes the best immediate action and behaves optimally afterwards.
 Notice that it is not always optimal to intervene, so $\mm_iV_i(x) \le V_i(x)$, for each $x \in S$, and that player $i$ should intervene (with impulse $\delta_i(x)$) only if $\mm_iV_i(x) = V_i(x)$.
 This gives a heuristic formulation of Nash equilibria, provided that an explicit expression for $V_i$ is available.
 The verification theorem will give a rigorous proof to this heuristic argument.
-We now characterize the value functions $V_i$.
+We now characterize the payoff functions $V_i$.

-Assume $V_1,V_2 \in C^2(S)$ (weaker conditions will be given later) and define
+Assume $V_1,V_2 \in C^2(\overline S)$ (weaker conditions will be given later) and define

 where $b, \sigma$ are as in \eqref{SDE}, $\sigma^t$ denotes the transpose of $\sigma$ and $\nabla V_i, D^2 V_i$ are the gradient and the Hessian matrix of $V_i$, respectively.
 We are interested in the following quasi-variational inequalities (QVIs) for $V_1,V_2$, where $i,j \in\{1,2\}$ and $i \neq j$: